South Korea: End to Korean War agreed to 'in principle'

 - Published

-North and South Korea, the US, and China have agreed in principle to declare a formal end to the Korean War, says the South's President Moon Jae-In.
+North and South Korea, the US, and China have agreed in principle to declare a formal end to the Korean War, says the South's President Moon Jae-in.

 But talks have yet to begin because of North Korea's demands, he added.